pudly/schmopera-hugo/content/articles/go-hear-the-tafelmusik-vocal-competition.md

 ---
-title: Go hear the Tafelmusik Vocal Competition
+title: "Go hear the Tafelmusik Vocal Competition"
 ---

 Next Saturday, you can hear the final round of the inaugural [Tafelmusik Vocal Competition](http://www.tafelmusik.org/education/tafelmusik-vocal-competition), at 1pm in the Trinity-St. Paul's Centre Jeanne Lamon Hall, 427 Bloor St. W. **Admission is free!**